Creating Incentive Stock Option Plans

 ISOs

 Employees are typically granted ISOs, which must be granted subject to a formal stock option plan and are subject to certain restrictions.
-ISOs have favorable tax treatment for the recipient in most cases.
+ISOs have favorable tax treatment for the recipient in most cases, often leading to long-term capital gain taxation rather than ordinary income tax rates.
 To ensure ISO treatment of option grants by the IRS, the company should follow certain rules to properly grant stock options to its employees including but not limited to having a valuation of its common stock performed on at least an annual basis or more often if material changes to the business have occurred.
 Improper option issuances may lead to unintended tax liabilities for both the company and the employee.

 NSOs